BEST Falklands Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Falklands - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Falklands.
 Choose from the best cruise deals and specials for Falklands cruises.
 Save up to 34% on last minute Falklands cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Falklands cruises often sail to Fort Lauderdale (Port Everglades), Rio de Janeiro, Lima, Buzios and Punta del Este during their cruise itinerary.
+Popular Falklands cruises often sail to Rio de Janeiro, Lima, Santos (Sao Paulo), Buzios and Punta del Este during their cruise itinerary.
 Falklands cruises could leave from Buenos Aires, Copacabana Beach, Miami, Florida and the East Coast.
 Most commonly, Falklands cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.